cferdinandi/vanilla-js-toolkit/content/helpers/_index.md

 Helper functions make complicated or repetitive tasks a bit easier, and keep your code DRY (an acronym for *Don't Repeat Yourself*).

+*Unless otherwise noted, all helper functions work back to at least IE9.*

 {{<cta for="toolkit-helpers">}}

 ## The Functions